About The Rescue Animal Mp3 Project

 Executive Director/Founder-North Canton, Ohio

 Pamela Fisher, DVM has personally observed positive responses from music in her Holistic Veterinary Practice in North Canton, Ohio.
 She has a unique and direct perspective on how alternative healing choices can address physical and emotional imbalances to dramatically benefit the vitality of our pets, and help them lead healthier, happier lives.
 She comments that “Most of my patient challenges turn into miracles every day and by providing proper nutrition and balance, our animals can use their innate ability to self-heal.”
 Her Holistic Pet Therapy Center and Natural Pet Store provide educational classes, holistic health care and public awareness of holistic options for pets and their owners.
 Dr. Fisher regularly contributes her time to fundraising events and consults with several wild animal rescues on the use of herbal and homeopathic remedy use.
 Now, her dream of providing calming music to help the homeless animals has become a reality with the formation of the Project.
 This project is her way of reaching out and helping more animals than only the pets she’s privileged to work with in her office.
 Dr. Fisher shares her stories that inspired her to create the Rescue Animal Mp3 Project.
 She adopted Lilli (pictured) from the Summit County Ohio Pound the day she installed the Rescue Animal Mp3 Project music.
+The Rescue Anmal Mp3 Project was inspired in memory of Isabel and continues in honor of Lili.

 Assistant Director/Treasurer- Canton, Ohio